Skip to main content

 2. Apply your changes.

-Sync services from host to virtual cluster
+Sync services from host cluster to virtual cluster

 In this example, you map a service my-host-service in the namespace my-host-namespace to the virtual cluster service my-virtual-service inside the virtual cluster namespace team-x.